Move On Baby: Chart performance

 "Move On Baby" peaked at number one on the singles charts in Finland (1 week), the Netherlands (3 weeks) and Switzerland (3 weeks).
 In Europe, it entered the top 10 also in Austria, Belgium, Germany, Ireland, Italy, Norway, Spain, Sweden and the United Kingdom.
 In Cappella's native Italy, the single peaked at number two on the Musica e dischi chart, behind "The Rhythm of the Night" by Corona.
 In the UK, it peaked at number seven during its first week on the UK Singles Chart, on 13 February.
 It spent eight weeks inside the UK top 100.

 On the Eurochart Hot 100, "Move On Baby" peaked at number one on 26 March, after five weeks on the chart.
 Additionally, it was a top-20 hit in Denmark and Iceland, and a top-30 hit in France.
-Outside Europe, the single peaked at number one in Israel, numbers seven and 24 on the US Billboard Hot Dance Club Play chart and the Canadian RPM Dance/Urban chart, and number 58 in Australia.
-It was awarded with a gold record in Austria, Belgium, France, Germany and Switzerland.
+Outside Europe, the single peaked at number one in Israel, reaching the top position in its second week on the chart, on 1 March.
+It also peaked at numbers seven and 24 on the US Billboard Hot Dance Club Play chart and the Canadian RPM Dance/Urban chart, and number 58 on the ARIA singles chart in Australia.
+"Move On Baby" was awarded with a gold record in Austria, Belgium, France, Germany (250 000) and Switzerland.

 Airplay

-"Move On Baby" entered the European airplay chart Border Breakers at number 14 on 26 February 1994 due to crossover airplay in West Central-, Northwest- and North-Europe, and peaked at number five on 12 March.
-The song also topped the European Dance Radio Chart in April 1994.
+"Move On Baby" entered the European airplay chart Border Breakers by Music & Media at number 14 on 26 February 1994 due to crossover airplay in West Central-, Northwest- and North-Europe, and peaked at number five on 12 March.
+It also topped the European Dance Radio Chart in April 1994, becoming the most-played dance song on European radio stations that week.
+In the United Kingdom, "Move On Baby" reached number 15 on the UK Airplay chart in the end of March 1994.

 Music video

 A music video was produced to promote the single, directed by B. Smith and Wayne Holloway and filmed in the UK.
 It features group members Kelly Overett and Rodney Bishop performing in front of a pink backdrop with dancers wearing masks and tied to ropes.
-The video received heavy rotation on MTV Europe and was A-listed on Germany's VIVA.
+The video received heavy rotation on MTV Europe in March 1994 and was A-listed on Germany music television channel VIVA same month.
+Four months later, it was A-listed on France's MCM.
 Smith and Holloway had previously directed the video for the group's 1993 single "U Got 2 Let the Music".